OUR PRODUCT IS A PLATFORM THERAPEUTIC MODALITY WITH THE POTENTIAL TO TREAT A BROAD RANGE OF DISEASES

 Acute Kidney Injury

-Sentien is preparing for the first clinical trial of SBI-101 in severe acute kidney injury (AKI).
+Sentien is currently recruiting patients into its first clinical trial of SBI-101 in severe acute kidney injury (AKI).
 AKI is a sudden loss of kidney function and can lead to multi-organ failure, systemic inflammatory response syndrome (SIRS) and death.
 Patients diagnosed with severe AKI are placed on dialysis, require extensive stays in the ICU and have mortality rates of 50-70%.
 Those who survive the acute phase of injury are at significant risk of requiring a kidney transplant and/or life-long dialysis.
 Sentien’s technology has been tested in numerous preclinical models, and in each case, overall survival increased relative to controls.

 Single factor medications have shown to be ineffective for AKI because they fail to address the multi-factorial pathophysiology of the disease.
 With dialysis as the only therapeutic option for these patients, there is an urgent need for a therapy that can simultaneously address the many complex disease processes associated with severe AKI, and can reduce the significant morbidity and mortality associated with this disease.